 For blues and/or jazz, some good performances can be caught at U Maleho Glena, near Old Town Square.
 The performance area is very small, with just a few tables.
 You might want to check the performance schedule on the internet and book ahead if you can.
 The same goes for Ungelt Jazz and Blues club, behind the Tyn Church.
 Reduta Jazz Club situated on Narodni Trida 20, is one of the oldest jazz clubs in Prague.

 Tasting Czech Beer

 The Czech Republic is also very famous for its beer.
 Pilsner Urquell and Budvar are the best-known brands.
-So if you want something really special, try going to Kolkovna, near Old Town Square, which is popular amongst expats.
+So if you want something exceptional, try going to Kolkovna, near Old Town Square, which is popular amongst expats.
 This restaurant serves fresh unpasteurised Pilsner Urquell on tap, which is a very tasty brew.
-The food and Czech cuisine is a little more expensive than a local-oriented pub, but many find it is worth a visit.
+The food and Czech cuisine are a little more expensive than a local-oriented pub, but many find it worth visiting.
 But be warned, the large restaurant is often full.
-Other recommend places for hanging out and drinking great beer with your food are: Pivovarsky Dum on Jecna, not far from Wenceslas Square, U Vejvodu near Narodni Trida, and the historic brewery, U Fleku, near Charles Square.
+Other recommended places for hanging out and drinking great beer with your food are Pivovarsky Dum on Jecna, not far from Wenceslas Square, U Vejvodu near Narodni Trida, and the historic brewery, U Fleku, near Charles Square.

 The side streets near Wenceslas Square (especially Perlova Street) are full of strip clubs.
-This is Prague’s small red light district.
-Pickpockets can be a problem in this area at night (often employing women who run up to groups of men asking for a hug, etc. in order to divert attention from pickpockets).
+This is Prague’s small red-light district.
+Pickpockets can be a problem in this area at night (often employing women who run up to groups of men asking for a hug, etc., to divert attention from pickpockets).